Gordon999/PiVideoer2/README.md

 A python script to capture Videos from Pi v1,2,3 , HQ or GS cameras , Arducam OWLSIGHT or HAWKEYE 64MP AF camera, Arducam 16MP AF camera or Waveshare imx290-83 camera, triggered by motion , external trigger or manually.
 Uses Raspberry OS BULLSEYE or BOOKWORM (for BOOKWORM switch to X11 not Wayland) and Picamera2.

+It should also work with any other camera that you have installed, eg with a dtoverlay, and works with picamera2.

 for arducam cameras follow their installation instructions eg. https://docs.arducam.com/Raspberry-Pi-Camera/Native-camera/64MP-Hawkeye/

 The waveshare imx290-83 IR filter can be switched (camera 1 connected to gpio26,pin37, camera2 connected to gpio19,pin35) based on sunrise/sunset or set times.
 IR light can be controlled by gpio13,pin33 (interface required).
 Set your location and hours difference to utc time.